Yandex Salario Ingeniero de Datos | RUB 2.94M-RUB 5.16M+ | Levels.fyi

-La compensación de Ingeniero de Datos in Russia en Yandex va desde RUB 2.94M por year para G15 hasta RUB 5.16M por year para G17.
+La compensación de Ingeniero de Datos in Russia en Yandex varía de RUB 2.94M por year para G15 a RUB 5.16M por year para G17.
 Ver el desglose de salario base, acciones y bonos para los paquetes de compensación total de Yandex. Última actualización: 10/8/2025

 Nombre del Nivel